Yue-Hao14/ArrowInvestment-Capstone-Project/Documentation/User Stories.md

 * As a logged in user, I want to be able to create a watchlist on '/dashboard' page
   * When I'm on the '/dashboard' page:
     * I would like to be able to easily create a new watchlist with a "+" icon
-    * I would name my new watchlist
+    * I want to be able to name my new watchlist
     * Once the form is submitted, I should see a new watchlist

 ### Read a watchlist